Wellbeing and Pastoral Care

 The wellbeing of every member of the school community is at the heart of everything we do at Spring Grove.
 Pastoral care is provided by staff who know all the children well thanks to small class sizes and staff ratios that allow for individual attention for every child.
 The family focus and ethos of the school means that the wellbeing of our children is embedded in our daily routine, in the curriculum, and in our extra-curricular activities.

 Here are just a few examples of what we do:

-- PSHE is taught across the whole school, from the pre-school Giraffes class (3-4 year olds) upwards, and all our staff are trained and have ongoing training in mental health awareness.
+- PSHE is taught across the whole school and all our staff are trained and have ongoing training in mental health awareness.

 - Singing for everyone is a major focus at Spring Grove – we sing together every morning and singing helps to release stress and boost self-confidence in children of all ages.

-- Our form assemblies allow all of our children to take their turn to participate and shine, and the themes help the children to explore some thought-provoking issues.
+- Our Friday assemblies allow all of our children to take their turn to participate and shine, and the themes help the children to explore some thought-provoking issues.

 - The school stands in 14 acres of grounds, and unless the weather is very bad indeed children are outside every day in waterproofs and wellies.
 There is a buddy system at playtime, led by the Prep 6 children, which is designed to help anyone who feels worried or insecure out on the field.

 - Forest School is an integral part of the curriculum, allowing children to explore new ideas and skills and to develop independence.